Think divorce and family business don’t go together? Think again.

 - Prevent your future spouse from making an “equalization payment” demand against your business

-- Exclude business interests from established family property
+- Exclude business interests from the established family property

 - Establish shareholder or partnership agreements